pwnsoni/marvel_quiz/README.md

 * Five random questions from a predefined question set would be selected for a particular player, this is stored in a json file in server code itself.

-* A redis would be created when a player joins.
+* A redis key would be created when a player joins a room with score 0.

 * Every time a user submits the answer, new score of that player would be added in the redis and leaderboard would alse be updated on that user's screen.